QuaSi-Software/Documentation/docs/resie_exemplary_energy_systems.md

 ![Sankey plot of yearly sums of energy](fig/examples/260421_multisector_district_sankey.png)

 The example has also been set up in a specific way such that the energy balance is not upheld in every time step.
-Distributed over the span of the two heating periods and the beginning and end of the year, the heating demand 2 is not fully met.
+Distributed over the span of the two heating periods at the beginning and end of the year, the heating demand 2 is not fully met.
 This can happen because there is no source of heat in the energy system which can produce an arbitrary amount of heat without possibly being limited by an input or output.
 The CHP comes close, but fails to cover peaks in demand when the buffer tanks are empty as it is not sufficiently sized for peak load coverage.
 The gas boiler does act as peak load supplier, but is connected only to heating demand 1.

 [^Ott2023]: Ott, E.; Steinacker, H.; Stickel, M.; Kley, C. and Fisch, M.N.: Dynamic open-source simulation engine for generic modeling of district-scale energy systems with focus on sector coupling and complex operational strategies, 2023, Journal of Physics: Conference Series 2600, 022009